oceanmodeling/adcircpy/README.md

 ```cmd
 pip install AdcircPy
 ```
-If the package fails to install through pip, check if you have the headers installed in your os.
+If the package fails to install through pip, check if you have the correct headers installed in your operating system.
+Using conda is highly recommended.

 ### Usage

 This package is an API to handle input and output files for the [ADCIRC](http://adcirc.org) hydrodynamic model.

-Create a new direectory where you plan to start your project and create a new file with the following content:
+Create a new directory where you plan to start your project and create a new file with the following content:

 ```Python
 from AdcircPy import AdcircPy